2. Numeric vectors#

 from what we know from statistical textbooks or probability courses.

-For example, the normal distribution can be parameterised
+For example, the normal distribution can be identified

 based on either standard deviation or variance,

-and the exponential distribution can be defined via its expected
+and the exponential distribution can be defined via expected

 We thus advise the reader to study carefully the documentation